This Handbook contains everything you need to know about this Secret Compass classic expedition to Bhutan.

 This expedition is all-inclusive so you won’t need much money apart from tipping, to buy a beer or two and some souvenirs along the way.
 Tipping is appreciated in Bhutan but by no means compulsory.
 Your expedition leader will arrange to collect and distribute any tips amongst the local team, a suggested amount is $20.

-The following is Secret Compass’s recommended kit list for the 2017 Autumn expedition to Bhutan.
+The following is Secret Compass’s recommended kit list for the 2019 expedition to Bhutan.
 Some items are vital so please read carefully.
 There are some examples and video guides on our website under the kit section.
 If you have any questions, please contact us, there is no such thing as a stupid question!
 Secret Compass will provide ice axes, crampons and helmets.
 You are welcome to bring your own equipment if you prefer but please, let us know in advance.

 Secret Compass have arranged team members discounts with Cotswold Outdoor, Nordic Life, Outdoor Hire and Expedition Kit Hire, details of these will be sent through on booking.